hcch0912/my_trpo_i3/README.md

 - `--gamma`: discount factor (default: `0.95`)

+- `--kl`: the target kl divergence number

+- `--lambda`: the generalized advantage estimation

+- `--policy-logvar`: the initial policy log variance

 - `--batch-size`: batch size (default: `1024`)

 - `--num-units`: number of units in the MLP (default: `64`)

+- `--timestep`: the timesteps of action trajectories

+- `--seed`: the random seed to identify each training

 ### Checkpointing